edper/getting-cleaning-data-final-project/README.md

 [**Note:** Some of variables under *Variables not shown* I intentionally did not show to save space.]

 If you observe the number of columns/variables (i.e. 563) on above table is exactly the same as that of *train* data sets.
-However, the number of observations is different, namely, theare are 2,947 observations as compared to 7,352 on *train* data sets.
-This is because this is different set of subjects but more importantly this is approximately 30% of the volunters were assigned to *test* data sets while approximately 70% were assigned to *train* data sets as devised by the researchers.
+However, the number of observations is different, namely, theare are **2,947** observations as compared to 7,352 on *train* data sets.
+This is because it is a different set of subjects but more importantly this is approximately 30% of the volunters were assigned to *test* data sets while approximately 70% were assigned to *train* data sets as devised by the researchers.

 After combining the train and test files separately into one data sets each, it's now time to combine them both.
 However, it will not be combine column-wise but row-wise since these are separate observations for both train and test data sets with exactly the same number of columns/variables.
 So, with that we need to use `rbind` command.